DSpace/RestContract/relationships.md

 * 204 No content - if the operation succeed
 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions
-* 404 Not found - if the item doesn't exist (or was already deleted)
+* 404 Not found - if the relationships doesn't exist (or was already deleted)